projecttacoma/fqm-execution/README.md

 `fqm-execution` can also generate highlighted HTML that indicate which pieces of the measure logic did NOT have a "truthy" value during calculation.
 This is the complement to coverage.
 Clauses that are not covered will be highlighted red.

+This option, `calculateClauseUncoverage`, defaults to disabled.
+When running the CLI in `--debug` mode this option will be enabled and output to the debug directory.

 HTML strings are returned for each group defined in the `Measure` resource in the lookup object,`groupClauseUncoverageHTML`, which is structured similarly to Group Clause Coverage.

 ```typescript